sadabnepal/webdriverio-ts-bdd/README.md

 ## Runing a Test in firefox
 1. Uncomment **firefox configuration** from **capabilities section** present in `wdio.conf.js` file
 2. Run below command `npm run startFirefox` in terminal and leave it open <br>
 	**Note: ** *make sure you enter correct path of firefox installed in your system in package.json file*
-3. Open new terminal and rub `npm run test`.
+3. Open new terminal and run `npm test`.
 Execution will start in both chrome and firefox

 ### Folder structure
 - `src` - This folder contains sub folders `page` and `features`